 ICRA says prices are expected to remain at subdued levels ($55-60 per barrel) in the near term because of high supplies from the US, weakening of demand in China, the euro zone and Japan, as well as the decision of the Organization of Petroleum Exporting Countries (OPEC) to defend market share.
 However, any change in the stance of OPEC towards production levels, significant geopolitical events and a cutback in supplies by high-cost shale oil players could alter the bearish scenario; these factors will be key sensitivities for oil prices and might impact the petroleum subsidy outlook significantly.

-- Mangaluru caverns ready for more crude oil Read more
+- Govt refuses sovereign guarantee for crude oil imports from Iran Read more